-Roof replacement is one of the biggest single repairs a Moncton homeowner ever pays for.
+A roof replacement is one of the biggest single home improvements a Moncton homeowner ever pays for.
 It's also one of the easiest to be talked into prematurely — or to ignore until water is dripping into the kitchen.
-This guide is the same checklist we walk through on every roof inspection: the eight signs that mean it's time, the three signs that look bad but aren't, and the two non-negotiables that send us up the ladder immediately.
+This guide is the same checklist we walk through on every roof inspection: the eight signs that mean it's time to replace, the three signs that look bad but aren't, and the two non-negotiables that send us up the ladder immediately.

 Stand across the street from your house with your phone camera zoomed in.
 Take ten minutes to actually look at every roof plane you can see.
-Half of all "I need a new roof" calls turn out to be one flashing detail or one missing ridge cap — fixable for a few hundred dollars, not a few thousand.
+Sometimes a problem looks dramatic from the ground but turns out to be a single flashing detail or missing ridge cap — knowing what you're actually looking at saves a lot of guesswork.

 8 signs you probably need a new roof